MaiHanNguyen1404/CreativeCoding_Blog/posts/assignment-2-blog.md

   <img src="/w08/typo_sol4.png" width="45%"/>
 </p>

-The interaction of viewer to the website was added using the 'mouse' function of Javascript.
+The interaction of the viewer to the website was added using the 'mouse' function of Javascript.
 I found out more about this function and how it works through [MDN Web Doc](https://developer.mozilla.org/en-US/docs/Web/API/Element/mousemove_event).
 I used the 'mousemove' function for the first letter trails, which contains the word 'click'.
-The 'mouseup' and 'mousedown' function was used for the second trails and the music note since the audio context need a pause elements.
+The 'mouseup' and 'mousedown' functions were used for the second trails and the music note since the audio context needed a pause element.
 <p float="center">
   <img src="/w08/mouse_tut.png" width="45%"/>
   <img src="/w08/mouse_function.png" width="45%"/>
 </p>

-After creating the first growing animation for the letter trails, I decided to test out different values (like shadow, color choice, blend mode, etc.) to the sketch.
+After creating the first growing animation for the letter trails, I decided to test out different values (like shadow, color choice, blend mode, etc.) in the sketch.

 *The sketch without the angle variations:*
 <p float="center">